 Mesothelioma is a rare and aggressive cancer that develops in the lungs or abdomen.
-If a medical professional has diagnosed you or a loved one with this condition, speak with an attorney from Clifford Law Offices as soon as possible.
+If a medical professional has diagnosed you or a loved one with this condition, speak with a Chicago mesothelioma attorney from Clifford Law Offices as soon as possible.
 This condition is the result of exposure to asbestos, which means a negligent party is likely to blame for this condition.

-Talk to the lawyers at Clifford Law Offices to learn your legal options after a mesothelioma diagnosis.
+Talk to the Chicago mesothelioma lawyers at Clifford Law Offices to learn your legal options after a mesothelioma diagnosis.
 We provide dedicated, compassionate, and timely representation, fighting diligently for you to recover maximum possible compensation.
-We are an award-winning firm with decades of experience handling personal injury lawsuits, including mesothelioma claims.
+We are an award-winning firm with decades of experience handling mesothelioma claims in Chicago and throughout Illinois.

 Today, many people know that asbestos is an extremely dangerous health hazard in the home or workplace.
 However, despite knowing the dangers of asbestos exposure for over 80 years, companies were still putting the substance in their products well into the 1970s.
 Because of prolonged and often unknown asbestos exposure, many Americans have developed an aggressive form of cancer known as mesothelioma.